 Highest Selling Price: $2,600

-If you’ve got a mint condition, in-the-box 1984 King’s Castle, you might be able to fetch some serious Lego loot.
+If you’ve got a mint condition, in-the-box 1984 King’s Castle, you might be able to fetch some serious loot.
 Part of the reason is that, in general, a sealed Lego set is worth up to ten times as much as an opened one.
 Another part is that, for the ’80s, this was a huge set, with an extraordinary number of pieces.
-“The largest set in a given theme during the ’80s and ’90s was typically in the 600 piece range,” Malloy explains.
+“The largest set in a given theme during the ’80s and ’90s was typically in the 600-piece range,” Malloy explains.
 “Since the early 2000s, most themes include sets of more than 1,000 pieces.
 This means that there are a greater number of recent sets with a high starting value than there were from decades past.”
-Remarkably, the price of Legos on a per-piece basis has stayed relatively the same — about $0.10 per piece — since the 1980s, according to Malloy.
+Remarkably, the price of Legos on a per-piece basis has pretty much stayed the same — about $0.10 per piece — since the 1980s, according to Malloy.
 So, the larger the set, regardless of its release date, the greater the possible value.

 4. #10030 LEGO Ultimate Collector’s Series Imperial Star Destroyer